-The Washtenaw County Sheriff Emergency Services Division is responsible for the activation of eighty seven designated outdoor warning sirens throughout Washtenaw County.
+The Washtenaw County Sheriff Emergency Services Division is responsible for the activation of eighty eight designated outdoor warning sirens throughout Washtenaw County.
 These sirens are triggered when appropriate by Washtenaw County, but they are maintained by local governments under vendor service agreements.

 Purposes for Activation

 Except for scheduled testing, these sirens will be activated when:

 The National Weather Service has issued a tornado warning